-Many young students find writing in particular to be boring or even difficult.
+Many young students, especially in the early years and preschool, find writing in particular to be boring or even difficult.
 Fortunately, there are many things you can do to help them flex their creative writing muscles.

 Play around with words

 Begin with a few laughs by playing around with words.
 Mad Libs are a great way to help children put their vocabulary to use and get creative.
 There are books as well as online games that require children to fill in the blanks in a passage, which usually results in a funny and nonsensical story.
 It’s a good way to get their creative juices flowing while also practicing parts of speech.